-One of the most dreamed about vacations in Italy: Cinque Terre.
-While the Amalfi Coast captures hearts in the South of Italy, Cinque Terre is the go to spot for Northern Italy when seeking gorgeous views, lemon trees, sea cliffs and clear water.
+One of the most dreamed-about vacations in Italy: Cinque Terre.
+While the Amalfi Coast captures hearts in the South of Italy, Cinque Terre is the go-to spot for Northern Italy when seeking gorgeous views, lemon trees, sea cliffs and clear water.
+This is the perfect spot for hikers, wine-lovers, and those who just want to relax by the water.
 Here is what you should know when visiting Cinque Terre.

 First, What are the Cinque Terre?

 Cinque Terre is actually an area that encompasses 5 towns, lining the Ligurian Coast, just above the border with Tuscany.
 They are Riomaggiore, Manarola, Corniglia, Vernazza, and Monterosso al Mare.
 Each town is connected by beautiful hiking paths (averaging about 3km between each) that pass through cliffside “heroic” vineyards, and olive and lemon groves.

 The oldest towns are Manarola and Vernazza, but all five were referred to as the Cinque Terre since the 11th century.
 They were simple seaside villages under the Republic of Genoa.
 All towns were then fortified with defence towers to protect the Republic from invaders from the Sea.
 Then, in reality, the Cinque Terr fell out of most people’s minds, economic decline and a new train line allowed for residents to escape to more promising cities.
 It wasn’t until the 1970s that people began visiting Cinque Terre again and developing tourism.

 Visiting Cinque Terre- Staying overnight?

 In reality Cinque Terre can be done in a day, or in a few days, it all depends on if you want to walk, just take a dip in the sea, and what your budget is.